kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 Next, I went through <a href="https://egghead.io/courses/getting-started-with-redux">those kick-a** free Redux tutorials on Egghead</a>.
 After that, I had enough confidence to put React/Redux on my resum&eacute; started getting more interviews.

 <em><strong>UPDATE:</strong> The Egghead course is taught by Redux creator Dan Abramov and is worth watching.
 But if you're a Redux beginner, I would suggest watching <a href="https://learnredux.com/">Wes Bos' free Redux course</a> first.
-It holds your hand a bit more and also discusses how to use Redux inside React, not just Redux.</em>
+It holds your hand a bit more and also discusses how to use Redux inside React and not just Redux.</em>

 <h2>Your plain JavaScript knowledge matters</h2>
 Every job I applied for listed JavaScript as a required skillset.
 Not React or Angular or Ember...JavaScript.